SteffenGue/open-crypto/README.md

 - __Aggreg.
 Platform__ data

 We offer an open-source tool which fits the needs for unprocessed and aggregated data in a new, fast, flexible and in many cases unexplored industry.
-Along with this short introduction we provide an in-depth __Handbook__ (forthcoming) with detailed information about the code and several examples to execute listed at the end.
+Along with this short introduction we provide several examples to execute listed at the end.

 ## Prerequisites
 - [Python >= 3.8](<https://www.python.org/downloads/>)